monkeyyey/stealth_donkey/README.md

 # stealth_donkey
 Prototype for Stealth Agent Framework FYP project

-With the framework in place, a system administrator can monitor and gather vital system information for malware and/or intrusion detection at the EndPoint level.

 References:
 1. Unisys Stealth Solution Release v4.0: https://www.commoncriteriaportal.org/files/epfiles/st_vid10989-st.pdf
 2. A Comprehensive Open Source Security Platform: https://wazuh.com/